Podcast interview

 - Associate Professor in Infectious Diseases, Nuffield Dept of Medicine, University of Oxford

-Raph Hamers is an Associate Professor in Infectious Diseases at the University of Oxford's Nuffield Department of Medicine and leads the Clinical Infectious Disease Research Programme at OUCRU Indonesia.
-Following his PhD in Medicine at the University of Amsterdam, he was the recipient of a Veni postdoc fellowship through the Dutch Research Council (NWO) Talent Programme.
-He also contributes his expertise as an honorary consultant internist and infectious disease physician at Amsterdam University Medical Centres, and as an Adjunct Professor at the Faculty of Medicine, Universitas Indonesia.
-Prof. Hamers also works as a consultant for the Antimicrobial Resistance Division at the World Health Organization.
+Following his PhD in Medicine at the University of Amsterdam, he was the recipient of a Veni career development fellowship through the Dutch Research Council (NWO) Talent Programme.
+He also contributes his expertise as an honorary consultant internist and infectious disease physician at the Amsterdam University Medical Centres, and as a consultant for the Antimicrobial Resistance Division at the World Health Organization.

-Since 2017, he has played a crucial role in establishing the Universities of Indonesia and Oxford Clinical Research Laboratory (IOCRL), embedded in the Faculty of Medicine Universitas Indonesia.
-This research hub aims to strengthen local research, training and community engagement capabilities through collaboration with OUCRU Indonesia’s primary partners and the Oxford Tropical Network.
+Since 2017, he has spearheaded establishing the Universities of Indonesia and Oxford Clinical Research Laboratory (IOCRL), embedded in the Faculty of Medicine Universitas Indonesia, in central Jakarta.
+This research hub aims to strengthen clinical research, training and community engagement capabilities through collaboration with OUCRU Indonesia’s primary partners and the Oxford Tropical Network.

 Prof. Hamers' research is wide-ranging across several global health challenges, with a focus on improving health outcomes of complex infectious diseases in low and middle income countries.
 He has extensive experience as a lead investigator of clinical trials and connected epidemiological, social and laboratory science studies in sub-Saharan Africa and Southeast Asia.
-His research focuses on drug resistance and immune function in HIV-1 infection, the clinical management of tuberculosis, antimicrobial resistance and stewardship, and other emerging infectious diseases.
+His research focuses on antimicrobial resistance and stewardship, prevention and management of HIV, the clinical management of tuberculosis, and other emerging infectious diseases relevant to Indonesia and the region.

-He has received funding from the Dutch Research Council, the Dutch AidsFonds, the UK Medical Research Council-UK Research and Innovation (UKRI), UK Wellcome Trust, US Centre for Disease Prevention and Control, Oxford University, WHO, and other agencies.
+He has received funding from the Medical Research Council-UK Research and Innovation (UKRI), Wellcome Trust, US Centre for Disease Prevention and Control, Oxford University, WHO, Dutch Research Council, the Dutch AidsFonds, and other agencies.

 Recent publications